hadisafatima/Military-Expenditure-Data-Analysis-Project/README.md

 ---

 ### Dataset Info:
--The cleaned dataset has 109 rows and 59 columns.
+- The cleaned dataset has 109 rows and 59 columns.
--This Dataset has 4 types Geographic Locations.
+- This Dataset has 4 types Geographic Locations.

 ---